Garudasana which is known to us now is different from the pose that was originally described in the Seventeenth Century yoga text Gheranda Samhita.

 In the final position of this posture, the hands look similar to the beak of Garuda.
 Hence this name.
 In English, we call it Eagle Pose.

 It is a position that warrants the balance of the body with standing on one leg.
 So pregnant ladies should avoid this pose because there is a risk of falling.
 Otherwise, it is pretty easy and risk-free.

 The following preparatory poses help to master Eagle Pose.

 Stand upright on the floor.

 Bend the elbows and bring them afront.
 Place the left elbow on the upper side of the right arm.
-Simultaneously press the palms together bring closer to the face.
+Simultaneously press the palms together bring them closer to the face.

 The duration in the final position may be up to two to three minutes.
 Newbies could not extend the duration to that long.
 Hence they may repeat the process for three to five rounds.
-Once got mastery, they could extend the duration to the desired level in a single round.
+Once got the mastery, they could extend the duration to the desired level in a single round.

 The benefits of Garudasana are given below.